SimCab-CHU/ifCNV/README.md

 ifCNV stands for **i**solation **f**orest based **C**opy **N**umber **V**ariation detection.

 Its usage is meant to be approachable for entry-level users. ifCNV can be run on germline or somatic samples indifferently.
-It runs on the aligned files (.bam or .cram) of an entire sequencing run at once and requires at least three samples to be accurate.
+It runs on the aligned files (.bam or .cram) of an entire targeted (capture or amplicon) sequencing run at once and requires at least three samples to be accurate.

 ```sh
 ifCNV -i /path/to/bam/directory/ -b /path/to/bed/file -o /path/to/output/directory/